Emma Watson On Hollywood, Belle, And Just Wanting To ‘Hang Out With My Cats’

 “I was like, ‘The first shot of the movie cannot be Belle walking out of this quiet little town carrying a basket with a white napkin in it,’ ” Says Ms. Watson. “‘We need to rev things up!'”

-Taking things further, Emma introduced the idea that Belle would be an inventor in this version of Beauty and the Beast because such an ambition would enable her to really change things for the women in her village.
+Taking things further, Emma introduced the idea that Belle would be an inventor in this version of Beauty and the Beast, because such an ambition would enable her to really change things for the women in her village.
 For instance, Belle creates a washing machine that frees up time, so women will have more time to read.
 In the setting of the film, women in the village were largely illiterate and not encouraged to seek education.
 In that respect, Watson’s character is as revolutionary as Emma has been in her own personal life as an enthusiastic leader in the feminist movement.

 ‘Beauty And The Beast’ Star Emma Watson Says Stockholm Syndrome Is A Concern